Frequently Asked Questions

 - If you have not earned a qualifying degree, regardless of specific course content and supervised internship, you may be required to complete a new degree in a qualifying degree program, including all required course content and supervised internship.
 Advanced standing status would be up to each school/college.

-- If you have earned a qualifying degree, but lack a few courses or a supervised internship, it is likely that you can complete additional graduate coursework or supervised internship at an acceptable graduate degree program.
+- If you have earned a qualifying degree, but lack a few courses or a supervised internship, it is likely that you can complete additional graduate coursework or supervised internship on a non-matriculated basis through an acceptable graduate degree program.

-- If you currently are enrolled in an education program that is not licensure-qualifying in New York, you may wish to review with your academic advisor your program of study and the education requirements for licensure in New York.
-It may be possible to complete the courses as part of your current education program or you may choose to seek advanced standing at another degree-granting institution.
+- If you currently are enrolled in an education program that is not licensure qualifying in New York, you may wish to review with your academic advisor your program of study and the education requirements for licensure in New York.
+It may be possible to complete the courses as part of your current education program or you may choose to seek advanced standing at another degree-granting institution that offers a licensure qualifying program.

-- If internship and practice courses that require students to assess and treat patients under supervision are to be completed in New York State, they can only be completed by a student enrolled in a licensure-qualifying program or by a student performing the internship and practice courses in an exempt setting.
+- If internship and practice courses that require students to assess and treat patients under supervision are to be completed in New York State, they can only be completed by a student enrolled in a licensure qualifying program or in a program that has been granted permission to do business in New York, as described in #8.

-- In general, all course work must be graduate level from a college or university registered in New York or regionally accredited.
+- In general, all course work must be completed for graduate credit at a college or university registered in New York or regionally accredited (or the equivalent in another country).

 - Please note that non-credit bearing continuing education courses are not accepted for licensure.